-To address the debt ceiling, House Republicans have begun discussing spending cuts to social programs.
+To address the debt ceiling, in January House Republicans began discussing spending cuts to social programs.
 Some Republicans have discussed cuts to Social Security and Medicare, though the party is far from united behind that strategy.
 Lawmakers will likely prioritize funding Social Security and Medicare—not least because they are popular with a key voting bloc—older Americans.

 “If Social Security payments were to be delayed, the voters would go completely ballistic,” Swanson says.
 “That would be politically very costly to both parties and I think none of them want that to happen.”